International Student and Scholar Taxes

-About the time you begin your employment, you will receive an email from our Tax Compliance office giving you instructions to log on to a system called Sprintax TDS.
+About the time you begin your employment, you will receive an email from our Tax Compliance office giving you instructions to log on to a system called Sprintax Calculus.
 Enter the date necessary on this system and follow the instructions.
-If you did not receive instructions, or have questions about Sprintax TDS, contact the UC Tax Compliance department.
+If you did not receive instructions, or have questions about Sprintax Calculus, contact the UC Tax Compliance department.

-Do not use Sprintax TDS until you have your Social Security Number.
+Do not use Sprintax Calculus until you have your Social Security Number.